rushimok73/AWS-SAA-C03-Notes/README.md

 Change the storage class over time such as:

 - Move an object from S3 to IA after 90 days
-- After 180 days move to Glacier
+- After 180 days move to Glacier IA
 - After one year move to Deep Archive

 Objects must flow downwards, they can't flow in the reverse direction.